 How to apply for Optional Practical Training (OPT):

 1. You do not need a job offer to apply.
-However, once you find a qualifying job, you must notify the Immigration Advisor at UCSB Professional and Continuing Education by contacting them at the Help Center.
+However, once you find a qualifying job, you must notify the Immigration Advisor at UCSB International Programs by contacting them at the Help Center.

-3. Complete the Form I-765 "Application for Employment Authorization."
-The Form I-765 instructions are available on the U.S. Citizenship and Immigration Services website under Immigration Forms.
+4. Once the Immigration Advisor makes the request, you must complete the Form I-765 "Application for Employment Authorization" within 30 days.
+The Form I-765 instructions are available on the U.S. Citizenship and Immigration Services website.

 - A copy of Form I-94 (printed from www.cbp.gov/I94)